Skip to content

 Why use AdList instead of Pi-hole?

-Prepare your router
+Prepare the router

 /ip/dns set cache-size=40000